codex-semantics-library/codex-semantics-library.github.io/papers/2024-oopsla-typedc-dependent-nominal-physical-type-system.md

 void zeros_buffer(struct message_box* box);
 ```

-An examples of a memory layout that would fit this description is the following one:
+An example of a memory layout that would fit this description is the following one:

 <img src="/assets/publications/imgs/2024-oopsla-struct_layout.png"
 style="width:700px; display:block; margin-left:auto; margin-right:auto">

-Here, we assumed that `message` is a singly-linked list, and that the `char *` pointer points to a single char.
+In the image, we assumed that `message` is a singly-linked list, and that the `char *` pointer points to a single char.

 Now, we want to verify that the implementation of `zeros_buffer`, a function that sets all the buffers in the `message_box` to zero, is memory-safe.

 ```c
 void zeros_buffer(struct message_box *box) {

     struct message * first = box->first;
     struct message * current = first;

     int length = box->length;

     do {
         for (int i = 0; i < length; i++) {
             current->buffer[i] = 0 ;